Rabbits & "Pocket Pets"

 Why Adopt a Rabbit Instead of Buying One?

-Many rabbits are mishandled and even tormented by children.
+Many rabbits are mishandled and even maimed by children.
+This is why thoughtful, informed adoption is so important.

 Many rabbits sold in pet stores are already ill when purchased, highlighting the poor conditions and lack of proper veterinary care in breeding and retail facilities.

 Rabbits are often mis-sexed or misgendered, which can lead to accidental litters and more animals in need of homes.
-Some are already pregnant when sold—further proof of irresponsible animal sales (illegal by Cook County law).
+Some are already pregnant when sold—further proof of irresponsible animal sales.

 Like other animals in pet stores, they’re doomed to go from one cage to another—never experiencing freedom.
 Most rabbits sold in pet stores end up neglected, isolated, and confined to a cage for hours each day.